Malcolm Donald Murray

-Lieutenant-Colonel Sir Malcolm Donald Murray GCVO CB CIE (9 July 1867 – 2 August 1938) was a British Army officer and courtier.
+Lieutenant Colonel Sir Malcolm Donald Murray GCVO CB CIE (9 July 1867 – 2 August 1938) was a British Army officer and courtier.

 Background

 Murray was the younger son of Brigadier-General Alexander Henry Murray (1829-1885) by his wife Martha Frances Vincent Davenport (d.
 1911).
 His father was a patrilineal grandson of the 4th Earl of Dunmore, who was descended from a younger son of the first Marquess of Atholl, of the Clan Murray.

 Military career

-Murray was commissioned a Second lieutenant in the Seaforth Highlanders on 29 February 1888.
-He was promoted to Lieutenant on 4 September 1889, and to Captain on 1 February 1895.
+Murray was commissioned a second lieutenant in the Seaforth Highlanders on 29 February 1888.
+He was promoted to lieutenant on 4 September 1889, and to captain on 1 February 1895.

 At the outbreak of the Second Boer War in 1899, Murray was sent with his battalion to South Africa, where he fought in the Transvaal.
-After his return to the United Kingdom, he was in February 1902 seconded for service on the Staff, and appointed Aide-de-camp to Major-General Ronald Lane, Commanding the Infantry Brigade at Malta.
-The following year, Murray was appointed Aide-de-camp to Field Marshal the Duke of Connaught, and served as such during his remaining years as Commander-in-Chief Ireland (until 1904), and from 1904-06 when he was Inspector-General to the Forces.
+After his return to the United Kingdom, he was in February 1902 seconded for service on the staff, and appointed aide-de-camp to Major-General Ronald Lane, Commanding the Infantry Brigade at Malta.
+The following year, Murray, promoted to major in October 1903, was appointed aide-de-camp to Field Marshal the Duke of Connaught, and served as such during the latter's remaining years as Commander-in-Chief Ireland (until 1904), and from 1904-06 when he was Inspector-General to the Forces.

-He rejoined his regiment on the outbreak of the First World War, and retired as Lieutenant-Colonel after serving on the Staff.
+He rejoined his regiment on the outbreak of the First World War in August 1914, and retired as lieutenant colonel after serving on the staff.